The passion to create and the skill to innovate. That’s what we do.

 In the computer information systems program, you’ll have choices for applying computing in different applications or for specializing in different disciplines.
 You’ll complete a minimum of 120 credit hours to complete this degree, including the general education requirements and at least 39 senior division hours.

-Computer Information Systems - 78 Hours - No Minor Required
+78 Hour Major – No Minor Required

 Core Courses: